 - 1 1.
 Donating effectively

 - 2 2.
-How to help through effective political advocacy
+Getting involved in effective political advocacy

 - 3 3.
-Make a difference by being a ‘multiplier’ — and help others be more effective
+Being a ‘multiplier’ to help others be more effective

 - 4 Conclusion: Anyone can make a difference

 How can you take whichever job you find the most personally rewarding, and do a huge amount of good?

 Give 10% of your income to the world’s poorest people.
 It’s as simple as that.

 How much good can donations do?
 A lower bound

 Since 2008, GiveDirectly has made it possible to give cash directly to the poorest people in East Africa via mobile phone.

 We don’t think this the most effective way to donate to charity by any means – later we’ll discuss higher-impact approaches – but it’s simple and quantifiable, so it makes a good starting point.